Video shows holiday hang glider flight going horribly wrong

 He says his pilot "did all he could to get me down to the ground."

-Despite everything, he wants to hang gliding again.
+Despite everything, he wants to hang glide again.
 The video of his flight, a viral sensation via YouTube, is enough to put everyone else off for good.

 Related Content